 Conservative Character Actors and the Co-Optation of Martin Luther King Jr.

-It has been said that even the Devil can quote scripture for his purposes.
+It has been said that even the devil can quote Scripture for his purposes.
 So too, apparently, can conservatives quote Martin Luther King Jr. for theirs.
-To wit, Glenn Beck, who has perfected the craft of cribbing from Dr. King, thereby debasing the majestic prose of the latter, and distorting King’s intentions to a point that would have been unrecognizable to him.
+To wit, Glenn Beck, who has perfected the craft of cribbing from Dr. King, thereby debasing the majestic prose of the latter and distorting King’s intentions to the point where they would have been unrecognizable to him.

-And so, after his weekend rally, which coincided with the anniversary of the 1963 March on Washington, Beck explained that while he disagrees with the part of the civil rights movement that was about social justice and economic equity — which is to say, he disagrees with pretty much all of it — he agrees with the other part.
-You know that one line, literally, one line from King’s “I Have a Dream” speech: the one about how we should judge people on the content of their character, rather than the color of their skin.
+And so, after Beck’s weekend rally, which coincided with the anniversary of the 1963 March on Washington, Beck explained that while he disagrees with the part of the civil rights movement that was about social justice and economic equity — which is to say he disagrees with pretty much all of it — he agrees with the other part.
+You know that one line, literally, one line from King’s “I Have a Dream” speech — the one about how we should judge people on the content of their character rather than the color of their skin.

 “Liberals believe that minorities are inferior, and need to be treated like helpless, little pets.
 That’s the most deceitful kind of racism there is.”